gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 The prior solutions I found suggested that people had already tried several search algorithms and likely optimized them well.
 That made me think that, if I wanted to advance the field, I should focus not on making the search faster, but on making the search space smaller.

-### Observation 1: Antisymmetric hexagons have much simpler constraints
+### Observation: Antisymmetric hexagons are much simpler

 First, let's restrict the numbers on the grid to the symmetric interval $-K,\ldots,K$ for some $K$.
 If all line sums are equal, this is equivalent to requiring that every line sum be zero.